phipsae/own-foundry-set-up/README.md

 ## Foundry

-FSet up of own dev environment with test in foundry.
+Set up of own dev environment with test in foundry with the help of cyfrin.

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**